anyswap/CrossChain-Bridge/README.md

 `ServerAccount` is used to specify the server dcrm user (initiator of dcrm sign)

-for the swap server, `Pubkey` and `SignGroups` is needed for dcrm signing.
+for the swap server, `SignGroups` is needed for dcrm signing.

 Notice:
 If in test enviroment you may run more than one program of swap servers on one machine,